TW-ASMP/TWmaximoConfig/Classification/asset_classification.md

                     * dry contact interface
                     * analog transmitter interface
             * information recording and storage
-                * recorder 'Pete: most of these are paper recorder; Steph: there are power recorder" EMILY: what do you think?
+                * recorder #PL:most of these are paper recorder #SB:there are power recorder #TH:EZ,what do you think?
             * information processing and control
                 * remote terminal unit (RTU) "To PCS is this a glorified terminal block or processing features too"
                 * programmable logic controller (PLC)